DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 Sensors
 ========

-Six sensors are used in this first stage, which allows us to have up to three trains controlled by EX-RAIL automation.
-The sensors are placed at the beginning and end of each virtual block to ensure we know when the front of the train enters a block, and when the rear of the train has exited a block.
+Five sensors are used in this first stage, which allows us to have up to three trains controlled by EX-RAIL automation.
+The sensors are placed within each virtual block to ensure we know when the front of the train enters a block, and when the rear of the train has exited a block.

 We don't need to explicitly define any sensor objects to work with EX-RAIL, so we will simply map these by defining EX-RAIL aliases.